Japanese input method: Input keys

 Since Japanese input requires switching between Roman and hiragana entry modes, and also conversion between hiragana and kanji (as discussed below), there are usually several special keys on the keyboard.
 This varies from computer to computer, and some OS vendors have striven to provide a consistent user interface regardless of the type of keyboard being used.
 On non-Japanese keyboards, option- or control- key sequences can perform all of the tasks mentioned below.

 On most Japanese keyboards, one key switches between Roman characters and Japanese characters.
 Sometimes, each mode (Roman and Japanese) may even have its own key, in order to prevent ambiguity when the user is typing quickly.

 There may also be a key to instruct the computer to convert the latest hiragana characters into kanji, although usually the space key serves the same purpose since Japanese writing doesn't use spaces.

 Keyboards with multiple forms of writing may have a mode key to switch between them.
 Hiragana, katakana, halfwidth katakana, halfwidth Roman letters, and fullwidth Roman letters are some of the options.
 A typical Japanese character is square while Roman characters are typically variable in width.
 Since all Japanese characters occupy the space of a square box, it is sometimes desirable to input Roman characters in the same square form in order to preserve the grid layout of the text.
 These Roman characters that have been fitted to a square character cell are called fullwidth, while the normal ones are called halfwidth.
 In some fonts these are fitted to half-squares, like some monospaced fonts, while in others they are not.
 Often, fonts are available in two variants, one with the halfwidth characters monospaced, and another one with proportional halfwidth characters.
 The name of the typeface with proportional halfwidth characters is often prefixed with "P" for "proportional".

 Finally, a keyboard may have a special key to tell the OS that the last kana entered should not be converted to kanji.
 Sometimes this is just the Return/Enter key.

-In Microsoft Windows platforms, changing a physical keyboard from an English US keyboard (101 keys) to Japanese keyboard (106 keys) or vice versa may require modifying the registry to ensure symbols like @ can be input correctly.
+In Microsoft Windows platforms, changing a physical keyboard from an English US keyboard (101 keys) to Japanese keyboard (106 keys) or vice versa may require modifying the registry to ensure symbols like @ can be inputted correctly.